DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 Detach from screen_3: ```CRTL A+D```

-## Generate a report of the assembly
+## Generate a report of the assembly metrics
 ### 6.1 Screen 4

 #### 6.1.1 Start an interactive job in screen 4